nextinterfaces/sentense-transformer-jupyter-uv/README.md

-# Sentence Transformers Basic Example 🚀
+# Sentence Transformers Example Using Jupyter and UV

-A simple example to get started with sentence transformers in Jupyter Lab.
+A simple example to get started with sentence transformers in Jupyter Lab using `uv`

-## Quick Setup with uv ⚡
+## Quick Setup

-uv makes Python dependency management fast and simple.
-It automatically manages virtual environments and dependency resolution:

 ```bash
 # 1. Install dependencies (automatically creates .venv)